Geethika-tech/Solum-Web-Developer-Test/A/README.md

 # Note
 1. When accepting input values (x and n) if x is empty or no value is entered the, test case is skipped.
 2. If n is empty or no value is entered, the value is set to 0.
+3. If t is empty or no value is entered, the value is 0.
+Program stops.